calyxir/calyx/calyx-py/README.md

 ```

 ## Example
-`example.py` generates a component which sums two unsigned integers.
+`test/example.py` generates a component which sums two unsigned integers.
-You can see the outputted FuTIL component in `example.expect`.
+You can see the outputted FuTIL component in `test/example.expect`.